NickDoucet/doucet-lab/index.md

 ---
 ---
-# Doucet Lab – Structural Biochemistry, Enzyme Engineering & Biomolecular Characterization
+# Doucet Lab – Structural Biology, Protein Engineering & Biomolecular Characterization

-Welcome to the **Doucet Lab** at the INRS – Armand-Frappier Health & Biotechnology Research Centre (Laval, Canada).
+Welcome to the **Doucet Lab** at the Institut national de la recherche scientifique (INRS) – Université du Québec (Montréal, Canada).
 We investigate **protein structure, dynamics, and function** and develop innovative biochemical, biophysical, and AI-driven tools to engineer enzymes and characterize complex biological systems.

 Our core expertise spans:

 - **NMR spectroscopy** and **X-ray crystallography** for high-resolution structural and dynamic analysis
-- **Protein engineering**, **nanobody development**, and **enzyme redesign**
+- **Protein & enzyme engineering**, **nanobody redesign**
-- **Artificial intelligence–guided protein design**, including our in-house platform SPASE
+- **Artificial intelligence–guided protein design**, including our in-house server platform SPASE (Soluble Protein Analog Selection Engine)
-- **Biomolecular fingerprinting of food matrices** using NMR, Fast-GC, IR spectroscopy, and chemometrics
+- **Biomolecular fingerprinting of food matrices** using NMR and chemometrics

 [Learn more about our research](research)
 [View our publications](papers)